zulucmd/zulu/shell_completions.md

 ## Adapting the default completion command

-Cobra provides a few options for the default `completion` command.
+Zulu provides a few options for the default `completion` command.
 To configure such options you must set the `CompletionOptions` field on the *root* command.

-To tell Cobra *not* to provide the default `completion` command:
+To tell Zulu *not* to provide the default `completion` command:
 ```
 rootCmd.CompletionOptions.DisableDefaultCmd = true
 ```

-To tell Cobra *not* to provide the user with the `--no-descriptions` flag to the completion sub-commands:
+To tell Zulu *not* to provide the user with the `--no-descriptions` flag to the completion sub-commands:
 ```
 rootCmd.CompletionOptions.DisableNoDescFlag = true
 ```

-To tell Cobra to completely disable descriptions for completions:
+To tell Zulu to completely disable descriptions for completions:
 ```
 rootCmd.CompletionOptions.DisableDescriptions = true
 ```